armcknight/mtg/README.md

 - Incorporate information from other card info sources:
     - [x] Scryfall API
     - [x] Scryfall bulk data download
-        - [ ] automate downloading bulk data dumps
+        - [ ] actually, _only_ support bulk data download, don't even use the network API
         - [ ] migrations should update scryfall data that is out of date in the managed collection after a new bulk data download
         - [ ] put it behind a local HTTP server so it doesn't have to be decoded on every invocation of the CLI
+            - [ ] automatically start the HTTP server from `mtg-cli` if it's not already running
+            - [ ] automate downloading bulk data dumps
 - Accept inputs from other scanner apps:
     - [ ] collectr
     - [ ] dragon shield mtg scanner